Alison Andress, R. Kin, CCLCP

 Clinical Director, President

-Alison is the Treasurer of the Sault Ste.
-Marie & District Brain Injury Association (SSMDBIA) and the Fundraising Coordinator at her children's elementary school.
+Alison is on the board of the Sault Ste.
+Marie & District Brain Injury Association (BIASSMD) and is the Fundraising Coordinator at her children's elementary school.

 Outside of work, Alison enjoys spending as much time as possible with her husband Jason, 2 young kids and their dog Leonard.
 Alison, Jason and their family stay busy exploring all that Northern Ontario has to offer.